dysonlee/dotfiles/dot_gitkraken/themes/README.md

-# GitKraken Custom Themes
+# GitKraken Desktop Custom Themes

 ## OVERVIEW

-In addition to the default themes, GitKraken now supports custom user-defined themes!
+In addition to the default themes, GitKraken Desktop supports custom user-defined themes!
 Each of the .jsonc-default theme files you see in this folder can act as a template "base" for your new custom theme.

 ## MAKING YOUR OWN THEME